Patricia Riggen: Influences, style and themes

-Many of Riggen's films center around authentic human experiences that are full of emotion and easily pull at the heartstrings of the audience.
+Many of Riggen's films center around emotions.
 In an interview with Filmmaker Magazine in 2005, when Riggen was just beginning her career in directing, she said, "Although I am a young filmmaker and I don't yet know what my style is, if I have to say one thing that I am interested in, it's to take the audience on a journey and make them feel things."
-Riggen's films are successful at doing exactly that.

-Under The Same Moon is a film that addressed the reality of separation that many families face when immigrating from Mexico to the U.S. The film is told through the eyes of a young boy named Carlito who crosses the U.S.-Mexico border in search of his mother who is working as a maid in Los Angeles.
+Under The Same Moon is a film that addressed the reality of separation that many families face when immigrating from Mexico to the U.S. The film is told through the eyes of a young boy named Carlitos who crosses the U.S.-Mexico border in search of his mother who is working as a maid in Los Angeles.
 Within the first few minutes, the film "grabs your heart and squeezes it.
 The fact that [the film] has been crafted with such a sensitive touch should reassure viewers that, as it approaches its utterly gripping climax, their hearts are in good hands too."

-In the film Miracles From Heaven, we once again get a heart wrenching story that by the end restores our faith in the beauty of our human experience.
-Once again told through the eyes of a child, this film is based on the true story of the miraculous healing of a 10-year-old Texan girl.
+The film Miracles From Heaven, is a story told through the eyes of a child.
+It is based on the true story of the miraculous healing of a 10-year-old Texan girl.
 The Los Angeles Times said that, "the film reaches beyond that audience and provides confirmation of the more human miracles that exist in everyday life, if you choose to see them."

-The 33 is a harrowing drama that follows the true story of the 2010 Chilean mining collapse whereby 33 Chilean miners were trapped underground for 69 days.
+The 33 is a drama that follows the true story of the 2010 Chilean mining collapse whereby 33 Chilean miners were trapped underground for 69 days.
 The Amsterdam News said, "It's a story of ordinary people who reach incredible heights to rescue people trapped at an incredible depth.
 The well-written screenplay is expertly directed by Patricia Riggen.
 The 33 will touch your heart without even trying."